MaastrichtU-IDS/dsri-documentation/docs/introduction.md

 **What cannot be done ❌**

 * You cannot deploy services on the public Internet, the DSRI and services deployed on the **DSRI can only be accessed when on the UM network or using the UM VPN**.
+* Be careful to respect the host websites limitations when running applications to scrap data from the web, e.g. when retrieving publications from a scientific publisher.

 [Contact us 📬](mailto:dsri-support-l@maastrichtuniversity.nl) to request an account, and run your services on the DSRI from the UM network.